ConvertKit Sequences = Mailchimp email campaigns, but better

 Click the + button that appears on the left to launch the content block menu, then select “Image” to upload and insert your image.

-Click the image itself to access image settings such as adding an image URL, or adjusting the image width.
+Click the image itself, followed by the Styles section in the right sidebar, to access image settings such as adding an image URL, or adjusting the image width.

 Using the content block menu, you can also add other cool things such as headings, lists, galleries, and buttons.